ckibuchi/spring-kotlin-oauth2-jdbc/README.md

 To run the project using Spring Boot:
 ~~~
-./gradew bootRun # On Unix
+./gradlew bootRun # On Unix
-.\gradew.bat bootRun # On Windows
+.\gradlew.bat bootRun # On Windows
 ~~~

 Spring Boot will run on port `8080`.
 In order to request a new token: